gopheracademy/gopheracademy-web/content/advent-2018/how-to-send-and-receive-sms.md

 ## Universal Computer Protocol

-UCP is primarily used to connect to short message service centres (SMSCs), in order to send and receive short messages (SMS).
+Universal Computer Protocol or UCP is primarily used to connect to Short Message Service Centres (SMSC) to send and receive SMS.

 ![protocol](/postimages/advent-2018/emiucp.svg)